teknopaul/binjs/binjs/doc/Xml.md

 ### Dom

 The following header is needed to import the xml libraries.
-This imports both Sax and Dom parsers.
+This imports both Sax and Dom parsers, Dom uses Sax.

     binjs_import("~lib/Xml.js");